finos/common-domain-model/documentation/source/product-model.rst

 	 name string (0..1)
 	 classification TaxonomyClassification (0..*)

-TaxonomyClassification is also a complex type that support a hierarchical structure of any depth:
+TaxonomyClassification is also a complex type that supports a hierarchical structure of any depth:

  type TaxonomyClassification:
 	 className string (1..1)
 	 value string (1..1)
 	 description string (0..1)

-To represent the repurchase agreement using the CFI taxonomy the json would lookk like:
+To represent the repurchase agreement using the CFI taxonomy the json would look like:

 .. code-block:: Javascript